WhySooooFurious/The-Mac-Repo/README.md

   - Applications might need updating, especially system extensions which will need to get updated from x64 to ARM64

 **What does having an Intel chip mean?**
-- You will most likely have one with an integrated GPU which will result in very poor gaming ability.
-Intel Macs with a GPU can be good to game on
+- You will most likely have one with an integrated GPU which will result in very poor gaming ability
+- Intel Macs with a GPU can be good to game on
-- Unlike Apple Silicon macs you will have access to the cons listed above.
+- Unlike Apple Silicon macs you will have access to the cons listed above

 **What is Bootcamp?**
 - Bootcamp is an application created by Apple that allows Intel Macs to get Windows, This can help Intel Mac users in order to get Windows-Only applications or simply just having Windows on your Mac

 **Should I buy a Mac for gaming?**
-- If all you're going to buy a Mac just for gaming you will get laughed at.
-If you're looking to buy a good reputable laptop with great build quality for school/work with the added benefit of gaming well for a laptop, yes you should.
+- If all you're going to buy a Mac just for gaming you will get laughed at
+- If you're looking to buy a good reputable laptop with great build quality for school/work with the added benefit of gaming well for a laptop, yes you should

 **I bought an Apple Silicon Mac for gaming, How do I game on it?**
 -First of all, there are 3 main ways in order to game

-**Crossover or Whisky:**
+**Crossover/Whisky:**
-  - Apps that both utilise WINE which translates Windows API calls to MacOS API calls allowing the game to run through Rosetta 2, the translation layer from x64 to ARM64.
-This is a great option for gaming althought x32 games will run horribly.
-Some games may not even launch if they might require other resources that WINE cannot provide.
+  - Apps that both utilise WINE which translates Windows API calls to MacOS API calls allowing the game to run through Rosetta 2, the translation layer from x64 to ARM64
+  - This is a great option for gaming althought x32 games will run horribly
+  - Some games may not even launch if they might require other resources that WINE cannot provide

 **Parallels:**
-  - Virtualisation involving running the Windows 10/11 ARM64 version on your mac.
-This method has way more compatability than Crossover and can also run x32 with higher performance.
-Also great for Windows Store applications, Windows apps in general and running applications that don't work with WINE apps.
+  - Virtualisation involving running the Windows 10/11 ARM64 version on your mac
+  - This method has way more compatability than Crossover and can also run x32 with higher performance
+  - Also great for Windows Store applications, Windows apps in general and running applications that don't work with WINE apps

 **Native Games**
-  - This is the easiest and least time consuming.
-This method involves just finding games that either support x64 or ARM64 through vendors such as Playcover, Mac App Store, Steam or Epic Games.
-Keep in mind that Windows games will not install at all.
-These are just games made for macOS and macOS only!
+  - This is the easiest and least time consuming
+  - This method involves just finding games that either support x64 or ARM64 through vendors such as Playcover, Mac App Store, Steam or Epic Games
+  - Keep in mind that Windows games will not install at all
+  - These are just games made for macOS and macOS only!

 ## To be Tested
 - **The Sims 2**

 ## Testing Notes

-### Grand Theft Auto V - u/ParthGupta79
+### Grand Theft Auto V - u/WhySooooFurious
 - **Stability:** Not Stable
 - **Frame Rate:** Bad
 - **Resolution:** 800x600